 The principal accounting policies applied in the preparation of the financial information are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.

 1.2 Basis of preparation of financial information

-The financial information has been prepared on the historical cost.
-The preparation of financial information in conformity with IFRS requires the use of certain critical accounting estimates.
+The financial information has been prepared on the historical cost basis.
+The preparation of financial information in conformity with UK adopted IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group’s accounting policies.
 Changes in assumptions may have a significant impact on the financial information in the year the assumptions changed.
 Management believes that the underlying assumptions are appropriate.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial information are disclosed in note 1.16.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial information are disclosed in note 1.21.

 Changes in accounting policy and disclosures

 There were no changes in the accounting policy and disclosures in the current financial year.

 At the year end, the following standards and interpretations which have not been applied in these financial statements were in issue but not yet effective.
 The group is considering their impact but do not expect a material on the future results of the Group.